shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 - Variable could change anywhere
 - I.E: registers / interrupt services variables / variable shared over multi-threaded.
 - A parameter be both const and volatile (I.E: Read only status registers)
-- Pointers can be volatile (ISR modifies a pointer to a buffer)
+- Pointers can be volatile (ISR modifies a pointer to a buffer).
+- Has no return value.
+- Disabling Interrupt increase the interrupt latency.
 ### __interrupt:
 - ISR
 - Should be short and sweet
 - Consider re-entrancy and performance of the ISR operation.
+- Interrupt latencY -> Time between Interrupt request and the start of the Interrupt routine.
+- Can be a nested interrupt -> the highest priority interrupt will be only one not interrupted.
 ### extern:
 - To use variable defined in one file into a different file
 ### register:
-- Storing a variable in a processor register for faster access
+- Storing a variable in a processor register for faster access.
+- Its a sugestion to the compiler, it's not guaranteed
 - Stored directly in ALU (Arithmetic Logic Unit)
 - ``` register int i = 10;```
 - Cannot be acessed by "&"